ccontavalli/grub-shusher/README.md

 **REPLACE /dev/sda with your GRUB PARTITION, used with grub-setup or grub-install**

-On Debian Systems without EFI
+On Debian Systems with normal partition table (no EFI, no GPT)
 -----------------

     # ./setup-debian.sh /dev/sda